jonathanburgossaldivia/shortening-words/README.md

 Shortening has several ways of using, available options: make file, encode or decode a file, read a file with line numbers.

-Method of use from the command line:
+Method of usage from the command line:

-ruby shortening.rb [options] [arguments...]

-Example:

 ```
 ruby shortening.rb [options] [arguments...]